abhisekdash35/DDT1-01/README.md

   Converts SMILES in smiles.pdf to sdf.
 This sdf is input to a third party tool (Padel Descriptor).
 Padel converts sdf to topological molecular descriptors.
 Descriptor file is available in molecular_descriptors_csv/molecular_descriptors_with_pIC50_values.csv

   ### preprocessing_training.ipynb:
   Removes 0 variance descriptors.
 Performs min-max scaling (0,1) of descriptors and pIC50 values.
+Also preprocesses test descriptors.

   ### create_dataset.ipynb
   Splits data into train and test.Also creates leave-one-out-datasets.
 More info available in notebook.